-Jogjakarta Sultan Palace history began when in 1558 AD, Ki Ageng Pamanahan get a gift from the Sultan area in Mataram for services that has been defeated Aryo Penangsang.
-Ki Ageng Mangir archery remained always loyal to the Sultan Agung to the end, building a palace in Kotagede in 1577.
+Yogyakarta Sultan Palace history began when in 1558 AD, Ki Ageng Pamanahan gets a land gift in the Mataram area for services that have been defeated Aryo Penangsang.
+Ki Ageng Mangir archery remained always loyal to Sultan Agung to end, building a palace in Kotagede in 1577.
 Substitute Ki Ageng Sutawijaya is the son of archery, in contrast to his father.
-Raden Sutawijaya Pajang refused to submit to the Sultan and want to have their own territory and even dominate the whole island of Java.
-After winning the battle with the kingdom Pajang 1588, Mataram became a kingdom and Sutawijaya as the title Sultan Panembahan Senopati.
-Mataram kingdom has many experienced rapid development during the reign of Sultan 4th generation, namely Sultan Agung Hanyokrokusumo.
-After Sultan Agung died and then was succeeded by his son, named Amangkurat 1.
+Raden Sutawijaya refused to submit to Sultan and want to have their territory, even dominate the whole island of Java.
+After winning the battle again the kingdom ofPajang 1588, Mataram became a kingdom and Sutawijaya as Sultan with Panembahan Senopati title.
+Mataram kingdom has many experiences in development during the reign of 4th Sultan generation, namely Sultan Agung Hanyokrokusumo.
+After Sultan Agung died and he was succeeded by his son, named Amangkurat 1.